 Are We All Orgasming Enough (If There’s Such a Thing!)

 59.26% report orgasming a few times a week, 18.23% once a week or so, followed by 12.43% of those who orgasm more than once a day.
 Only 0.99% of you reported never having experienced an orgasm.
-Perhaps consider setting this as one of your goals for 2019?
+Perhaps consider setting this as one of your goals this year?
 You’ll never make any progress until you identify the reason behind this.
 Is it physiological or psychological?
 Are you ashamed, or are the sensations too much for you to handle?
 There’s plenty of information out there about anorgasmia, and plenty of sex therapists who can help as well!

 What Can We Do to Make Sex Feel Better?